Lipstick (1976 film)

-Lipstick is a 1976 American rape and revenge thriller film directed by Lamont Johnson and starring Margaux Hemingway, Chris Sarandon, and Anne Bancroft.
+Lipstick is a 1976 American rape and revenge thriller film directed by Lamont Johnson and starring Margaux Hemingway, Chris Sarandon, Perry King, and Anne Bancroft.
 Mariel Hemingway also has a supporting role as Margaux's onscreen sister.
-The film follows a fashion model who is raped by her sister's music teacher.
+The film follows a fashion model who is raped by her teenage sister's music teacher.
 Upon his acquittal in court, he rapes her sister, leading her to enact a brutal revenge.